FFT-based FIR filtering using overlap-add method

 fftfilt is more efficient for large operands.
 Filter

 toc to measure the execution times.
+Repeat the experiment 100 times to improve the statistics.

 The following example requires Parallel Computing Toolbox software and a CUDA-enabled NVIDIA GPU with compute capability 1.3 or above.
 See http://www.mathworks.com/products/parallel-computing/requirements.html for details.